 Legal and Medical Content

-Legal depositions, court proceedings, medical records, and clinical research require 99%+ accuracy and human review.
-Errors in these contexts have serious consequences.
-Use human transcription services like Rev or Verbit for these applications.
+Legal depositions, court proceedings, medical records, clinical research.
+All need 99%+ and human review.
+Errors here have serious consequences.
+Use Rev or Verbit.

 Published Content

-Content that will be published verbatim — books, academic papers, official transcripts — requires human review.
-Even 98% accuracy is insufficient when the transcript is the final product.
+Books, academic papers, official transcripts, anything published verbatim.
+Even 98% isn't enough when the transcript is the final product.

 Brand-Sensitive Content

-Marketing materials, product announcements, and executive communications require perfect accuracy to maintain brand credibility.
-AI transcription can provide the first draft, but human review is essential.
+Marketing materials, product announcements, executive communications.
+Brand credibility means perfect accuracy.
+AI gives you a first draft, human review is essential.

 Challenging Audio